 Once you and your physiotherapist are confident with your programme, small group classes consisting of 3 – 5 participants are recommended and last 60 minutes.
 Clients will be rotated from the ‘Reformer’, ‘Trapeze Table’ and mat-based exercises.
 If you desire, a Home Exercise component can be given to you to reinforce what you are doing during a session.

-For more information or to book your appointment contact us.
+For more information or to book a class please contact us.